River flooding in Calgary

 Prepare for flooding

-Take steps to reduce flood damage to your home, and ensure your family knows what to do if a flood happens.
+Take steps to reduce flood damage to your home and ensure your family knows what to do if a flood happens.
+Find preparation resources on this page, including guides in Traditional and Simplified Chinese.

 Sign up for e-mail alerts and find a list of flood notification resources, including City of Calgary emergency notices.